 What is competition?

 Competition is a healthy environment of dance studios performing their routines and receiving scores and feedback from a panel of judges.
 Each routine receives an award depending on their score and the chance to receive a Judges Award and Overall Placement award.
 Competition schedules are not only based on a performer's age, but also on their years of competition experience and number of hours of weekly dance training.

 Why should my dancer participate?

-Competition builds confidence, teamwork, responsibility, friendships, memories, and most importantly a lifetime love of dance.
+Competition builds confidence, teamwork, responsibility, discipline, friendships, memories, and most importantly a lifetime love of dance.

 What would my dancer's schedule be?